Pearpointe History, Family Crest & Coats of Arms

-England with the Norman Conquest of 1066.
+Pearpointe is a name of ancient Norman origin.
+It arrived in England with the Norman Conquest of 1066.
 The Pearpointe family lived in Sussex.
 Their name, however, is a reference to Pierrepont, near St. Sauveur in the Cotentin, Normandy, the family's place of residence prior to the Norman Conquest of England in 1066.
-CITATION[CLOSE]

 Early Origins of the Pearpointe family

 The surname Pearpointe was first found in Sussex where they were granted lands by William the Conqueror for their assistance at the Battle of Hastings in 1066 A.D.

 They were from Pierrepont near St. Sauveur in the Cotentin in Normandy.
 Reginald, Geoffrey and Robert Pierpont accompanied William into England and were granted lands in Suffolk and 9,000 acres in Sussex under the Earl Warren.